 The final skatepark design is transition-heavy by request of local skateboarders, featuring a 5-7′ bowl with Tedder Stone pool coping (a favorite of professional skateboarders) and smaller quarter-pipes lining the entire skatepark.
 Street elements like rails, stairs and hubba ledges are artfully woven into the design, complementing transitions without cramping them.

 We broke ground on December 18th and the skatepark build is scheduled to be complete, weather dependent, in March of 2018.
-Starting with excavating, framing and forming, we’ve had very little issues.
 View our updates below.